kristianmandrup/pulumi-importmap-deployer-ts/importmap-deployer/README.md

-# live-import-map-deployer
+# import-map-deployer

-Sample repo to demonstrate how to extend the Docker Hub image `singlespa/import-map-deployer`.
+Repo with `import-map-deployer` image that extends the official `singlespa` Docker Hub image `singlespa/import-map-deployer`.
 The image contains a sample `conf.js` config file used when invoking `import-map-deployer`.

 ```sh